cul/clio-spectrum/README.md

 2. Get set up with git
-  - Create an account on github.com if you don't already have one
+  - create an account on github.com if you don't already have one
-  - Configure your git user name and email
+  - configure your git user name and email

         ````
         git config --global user.name "Your Name"